 Subscription-based resource linked to the National Security Archive, an independent, non-governmental research institute and library located at The George Washington University, which collects and publishes declassified documents obtained through the Freedom of Information Act.
 The Archive provides the most comprehensive collection available of significant primary documents central to US foreign and military policy since 1945.

 Provides access to over 6,000,000 summaries of journal articles, technical reports, and conference papers and proceedings dating from 1970 forward as well as more than 10,000 web site abstracts, and 80 full-text searchable handbooks, patents and standards.
-Also called Ei Village 2.
+Formerly known as Engineering Information Village, Ei Village 2.

 ProQuest Government Periodicals Index is your key to unlocking the wealth of material published by the United States federal government.
 As a publisher of information relating to diverse subjects business, agriculture, national security, the environment, nutrition, transportation and more the federal government offers numerous magazines and newsletters with substantial research value.
 Government Periodicals Index helps researchers access this type of information through detailed indexing.